michagodfrey/frontend-mentor-sunnyside/README.md

 - JavaScript

 ### What I learned

+I found naming elements hard in this challenge and this only gets harder as I code bigger things.
+Some sections are named better than others, but even where they make more sense, they are long.

 Displaying the background images was tricky at first because I had little experience using background images but learned a lot about them in this project.
 After trial and error I found that background-position: center and background-size: cover were the styles needed for this project.